 Post office Recurring Deposits have become the most preferred instruments when compared to banks.
 One of the reasons behind its popularity is the attractive interest rate one can earn on them and a great profit upon maturity.

-The interest rates are revised in a proper interval and a usual interest rate on a Post Office RD is 7.2% p.a.
-The interest is compounded quarterly which enables the money deposited multiplies till the maturity time.
+The post office RD interest rates are revised in a proper interval and a usual interest rate is 5.80% p.a.
+The interest is compounded quarterly which enables the money deposited to multiply till the maturity time.

 In this article